CasperVerswijvelt/report-anything/README.md

 Log data to the database using this call.
 Static data is data that does not change for a given reported instance, e.g. brand and model name of a smartphone.
 Dynamic data, well, **does** change, e.g. application version, language, OS version.

+As key/value pairs you can have properties that can have just a single value (see "language" in example below), or properties that can have multiple values (see "tiles" in example below).
+Each individual property will result in a bar chart on the webpage.

 Minimal required data:
 ```